jvincze84/jvincze84.github.io/docs/Blog/2021/10/27/Install_Matrix_Home_Server.md

 * **matrix** : The Matrix server
 * **caddy** : Web server for use as reverse proxy.
     - You can use any other web server you like (eg.: Apache httpd, Nginx)
-    - I chose Caddy because it is super easy to configure as reverse proxy and supports automtic SSL certificate genereation and maintance.
+    - I chose Caddy because it is super easy to configure as a reverse proxy and supports automatic SSL certificate generation and maintenance.
 * **postgres** : Database engine.
     - You can skip this if you want to use the default sqlite engine, but it is not recommended for daily (production) use.

-Before you `up` this compose file create the neccessary directories:
+Before you `up` this compose file create the necessary directories:

 ```bash
 mkdir -p /opt/docker/matrix/config